Pokémon (TV series): Episodes

-In Japan, Pocket Monsters is currently broadcast as seven sequential series, each based on an installment of the main video game series.
-The anime is aired year-round continuously, with regular off-days for sporting events and television specials.
-In its international broadcast, Pokémon's episodes have currently been split up into 25 seasons, as of 2022, running a fixed number of episodes, using a specific opening sequence and sporting a different subtitle for each new season.
+In Japan, the Pokémon anime is currently broadcast as eight sequential series, each based on an installment of the main video game series.
+The series is aired year-round continuously, with regular off-days for sporting events and television specials.
+In its international broadcast, Pokémon's episodes have currently been split up into 28 seasons as of 2025, running a fixed number of episodes, using a specific opening sequence and sporting a different subtitle for each new season.